SumoLogic/sumologic-solution-templates/atlassian-terraform/README.md

 3. Initialize the Terraform working directory and download the official providers by navigating to the directory `sumologic-solution-templates/atlassian-terraform` and running `terraform init`.
 This will install the required Terraform providers i.e. [Template](https://www.terraform.io/docs/providers/template/index.html), [Null](https://www.terraform.io/docs/providers/null/index.html) and [BitBucket Terraform Provider](https://www.terraform.io/docs/providers/bitbucket/index.html).
 4. You can choose which applications and Webhooks to install by updating the flags `install_jira_cloud`, `install_jira_server`, `install_bitbucket_cloud`,`install_opsgenie`,`install_atlassian_app`,`install_sumo_to_opsgenie_webhook`, `install_sumo_to_jiraserver_webhook` and `install_sumo_to_jiracloud_webhook` in `terraform.tfvars`.
 By default, all components except `Sumologic to Opsgenie Webhook` and `Sumologic to Jira Webhooks` are installed.
 `Sumologic to Opsgenie Webhook` and `Sumologic to Jira Webhooks` are in Beta.
 To participate contact your Sumo account executive.
-5. Update the placeholder values in `terraform.tfvars` so they correspond with your Sumo Logic and Atlassian environments.
+5. Update the placeholder values in `sumologic.auto.tfvars`, `atlassian.auto.tfvars` and `webhooks.auto.tfvars` so they correspond with your Sumo Logic and Atlassian environments.
 See the [list of input parameters](#configurable-parameters) below.

 #### Deploy Sumo Logic - Atlassian Solution